dreamescalator/ytdl-playlist.py/README.md

 -h = help menu/list of commands
 -p = path to target directory to save playlist videos

----
-$ ./playlist.py -l  "https://www.youtube.com/playlist?list=PLUl4u3cNGP63w3DE9izYp_3fpAdi0Wkga" -p /path/where/I/want/to/save/videos
+`$ ./playlist.py -l  "https://www.youtube.com/playlist?list=PLUl4u3cNGP63w3DE9izYp_3fpAdi0Wkga" -p /path/where/I/want/to/save/videos`
----

 (Note:, if the path or folder doesnt exist, it will be created for you)

-You must specify a directory where you want the downloaded videos to be saved, as well as a directory to where the dictionaries will be stored.